-Donald M. Sanders
+Donald M. SandersDirector since 2002

-Mr. Sanders has served as President and Owner of S&S Grove Management Services, Inc. since 1991.
+Mr. Sanders, age 70, has served as President and Owner of S&S Grove Management Services, Inc. since 1991.
 In addition, Mr. Sanders has ownership interests in S&S Ranch and Rancho Santo Tomas which include an aggregate of 134 acres of avocado orchards.